 You need a Tree Cutting Permit to alter, cut, or remove some trees in Saanich.
 Scroll down to go directly to the application form or read through some background information first.

 - See our Overview and Introduction of the Tree Protection Bylaw [PDF - 3.9 MB].
+This is a quick overview of the bylaw.

 - View the full Tree Protection Bylaw [PDF - 214 KB].